Your business must have a solid content plan to maintain an edge against competitors and keep the target audience engaged.

 Create a Content Calendar

 No content plan is complete without a content calendar.
-A content calendar will help a business map out when and where to publish content.
-Without a content calendar, it can be easy to fall into the trap of procrastination.
+A content calendar lets you map out when and where to publish content.
+Without a content calendar, you can easily fall into the procrastination trap.

-When filling out a content calendar, examples of the type of information to be mapped out include:
+When creating a content calendar, use the examples below to help you know what type of information to include: